Montserrat-Anguera/escapegenecalculator/README.md

 ## Installation

 Run the following in your R console.
-My machine is on R 4.3.0, but I believe any version should work fine, as I'm only using Base R and nothing fancy.
+We have used R 4.3.0 with success, and any version should work fine.

 ```R
 install.packages("devtools") # warning: takes a long time!